×

 You might need to restrict your fluid consumption if you suffer from a condition like heart failure or kidney illness.
 But, again, consult your doctor to determine what is best for you.

-You might lose more water through increased urine if you consume a lot of coffee and other caffeinated beverages.
-If you consume a lot of salty, hot, or sweet items in your diet, you should probably drink more water.
-You may need to drink more water if you don’t consume a lot of hydrating meals that are high in water, such as fresh or cooked fruits and vegetables.
+If you consume a lot of coffee and other caffeinated beverages, you might lose more water through increased urine.
+If you eat a lot of salty, hot, or sweet foods, you should probably drink more water.
+You may also need to drink more water if you don’t consume many hydrating meals that are high in water, such as fresh or cooked fruits and vegetables.

 Like adults, the amount of water children require is influenced by various factors, including age, weight, and gender.
-The climate where they live and their health and activity level are other factors.
+Other factors include the climate where they live and their health and activity level.

 • Assists you in eliminating waste from your body through sweat, stools, and urine